um-grex/grex-docs/content/english/specific-soft/python-ai.md

 The _conda_ offers an easy way to package up all of the dependencies and often is liked by the users.
 Many _conda_ repositories exist.
 Sometimes _conda_ is the only way to run a particularly badly maintained Python package.
 However, it has important drawbacks such as packaging up all the dependencies which uses a lot of disk space, and provide for conflicts with HPC and Linux environments.
 Thus, _conda_ can be used on HPC machines like Grex at the user's risk.
 In particular, we suggest against any automatic "activation" of _conda_ environments in users' startup scripts (like _~/.bashrc_).
+> Note that as of 2024, Anaconda owners strictened their licensing policy.
+We do not provide any system-wide _conda_ installations on Grex.
+In case users want to continue using _conda_, they must be sure that they have a proper Anaconda license to do so.
+Note also that the same applies for _mamba_ which would use the same conda software channels.

 The _virtualenv_ while similar to _conda_ in that it would isolate the Python dependencies, is more HPC-friendly because it allows for using HPC modules together with Python _pip_ to control dependencies per particular software item.
 ComputeCanada / The Alliance has chosen to provide for the CCEnv just basic Python as a Module, and let users use _virtualenv_ for each workflow they would like.
 ComputeCanada / The Alliance provides repackaged Python "wheels" to work properly with CCEnv. _pip install_ from CCEnv would use these wheels first.
 Using _--index-url _ that would point to other sources of the "wheels" can lead to problems and broken installations.